How to Screen Portugal Golden Visa Funds for Lower Risk

 | US investor safety | Written US-person acceptance, FATCA onboarding process, PFIC classification, QEF information support where relevant, and tax-reporting coordination. | A US cross-border tax adviser must review the exact fund and investor facts. |

-Most investors use "safest" to mean several different things.
+Most investors use lower-risk language to mean several different things.
 Separate those meanings before comparing funds.

 Safety Evidence to Compare on Movingto Funds